Weather Change Favors Baseball Seasons

 In this article I look at details of the weather we missed in April 2020 in the more northerly minor league cities, and why a later start to the season promises better weather — assuming everyone can play in 2021.

 The great experiment of the 2020 MLB season is complete.
-Several changes made for this season were received favorably, and one reason for success was the meteorological advantage in the scheduling of the 60-game regular season.
+Several changes made for last season were received favorably, and one reason for success was the meteorological advantage in the scheduling of the 60-game regular season.
 By not playing the first 102 games of the 2020 schedule (as the season did not open until the end of July), baseball teams located in the eastern half of the United States missed some consistently chilly and rainy early spring weather.
-This was true of the Central and Eastern divisions of the American and National Leagues, and would have affected three of the minor leagues whose seasons were entirely cancelled.
+This was true of the Central and Eastern divisions of the American and National Leagues, and would have affected many of the minor league teams whose seasons were entirely cancelled.

 Wondering what you’ll need for your 2021 baseball adventures?
 Get this free checklist

-It’s a difficult time for minor league teams, with economic uncertainty following the loss of the 2020 season boosted by the lack of clarity for next year.
-Though nothing is finalized it’s looking more and more as though the start of the 2021 Minor League Baseball season will be delayed by at least a month.
+It’s a difficult time for minor league teams, with economic uncertainty following the loss of the 2020 season and confirmation that the start of the 2021 Minor League Baseball season will be delayed by at least a month.
 I find it ironic that after shifting the Arizona Fall League Season earlier in 2019 — with the weather implications described in this article — moving the regular Minor League season to later dates could now cause the two to overlap.

 Big League Chill for Minor League Cities

-The AAA International League, the AA Eastern League, and even the Advanced A Carolina League all lie in geographies for which the arrival of spring was slow and somewhat intermittent during 2020.
+The AAA East (former International League,) the AA Northeast (former Eastern League,) and even the former Carolina League (whose teams have been placed in the new Low A and High A East leagues) lie in geographies for which the arrival of spring was slow and somewhat intermittent during 2020.
 Unlike MLB teams which may fortuitously escape spring chill with a series in an enclosed stadium or a well-timed West Coast road trip, the geographical homogeneity of the minor leagues presents a consistent problem when cold weather lingers into spring across the Northeast and Midwest.

-Let’s look at some specifics from the spring of 2020 for the Western division of the International League.
+Let’s look at some specifics from the spring of 2020 for some teams in the Midwest division of the new AAA East.
 In April of 2020, these cities all had measurable precipitation on between 10 and 15 days in the month.
 Temperatures averaged between two and four degrees below normal.

 Though there were a handful of days with pleasant highs in the 70s at both Indianapolis and Columbus, another handful of days in each city only reached the 40s.
 The remaining days in April reached the 50s and 60s.